 What is most striking when you fly over them is the fragility of these islets at the surface of the water.
 Their sand and coral barriers seem derisory when compared to the enormous, fiercely blue ocean.

 At the time I post these lines, my stay is already well under way ...
 I just spent a few days in a nice guesthouse, Asseyri Inn, located on an island just north of the Maldivian archipelago, Hanimaadhoo.
 It is an inhabited island, with a village and "real" people, not a luxury island-hotel exclusively reserved for tourists.

-Update - January 2017: the Asseyri Inn guesthouse as I knew it seems to no longer exist.
-The website now refers to another hotel, much more fancy, located on another island...
+Update - January 2017: the guesthouse Asseyri Inn as I knew it no longer seems to exist.
+The website now refers to another hotel, much more chic, located on another island ...

 Despite the white sand and coconut trees, Hanimaadhoo and the so-called "local" islands are far from what we imagine in Europe when we talk about the Maldives.
 But I will soon write more about the peaceful Hanimaadhoo in a future post.
 This is only for your appetizer...

 Until very recently, contacts between Maldivians and foreign visitors were strictly limited and regulated.
 But things are gradually changing.
 As a reminder, the Maldives is not especially the country of freedom for its inhabitants, with a whole bunch of laws dictated by the sharia...